crespohector/welcome-to-mod-7/README.md

 # Phase 1 - Project Approval

 ## Capstone Project Proposals
 You must submit the Google Project Proposal form and get an approval from a TA before starting on your capstone project.
-This will be due on the second day of capstone before lunch.
+This will be due by the second day of capstone before lunch.
 If you're currently waiting for a TA to review your project proposal, please utilize the time appropriately and continue to be productive *(initalize your project, set up your github repo, etc.)*.

 *Note- Any project proposal without all the required wiki documentations will be disapproved and asked to complete it.*